Beraliv/beraliv.dev/packages/blog2/src/content/2022-09-10-with-or-without-enums.md

 1. Only union type lacks refactoring.
 It means that if you need to update value in a codebase, you will require to run type check over your codebase and fix all type errors.
 Enums and objects encapsulate it by saving lookup object.

-1. To be able to compare solutions between each other, please have a look at [Bundle-size impact](#bundle-size-impact).
+1. To be able to compare approaches between each other, please have a look at [Bundle-size impact](#bundle-size-impact).

 1. Only union types are type-only feature.
 Other solutions emit lookup objects or aren't just a type feature added.